Fair Lawn PD: Pot Dealer, 17, Busted In Raid With Nearly Pound Of Weed, $20,000 Cash

 A delinquency complaint was signed against the boy, charging him with marijuana possession and distribution, distribution within a school zone and possession of drug paraphernalia before he was released to a family member, the sergeant said.

-Also taken into custody were 23-year-old Karine Konyo, who records show lives there, and a 17-year-old girl who was found smoking pot, Metzler said.
+Also taken into custody were 23-year-old Karine Konyo, who identified herself as the teen's sister -- and, according to records, lives there, too -- as well as a 17-year-old girl who Metzler said was found smoking pot.

 Both had marijuana and edibles, he said.